#TalkingStalking Ep 3: Threats, Morphed Nudes & No Help From Cops

 The Quint independently checked the cyber crime website of the Rajasthan Police.
 A simple Google search under ‘Cyber Crime Rajasthan’ shows up the website of a private consultant.

 When we contacted the the Cyber Crime Cell of Rajasthan, they discredited the website.

 Make Stalking a Non-Bailable Offence

-Do you know that stalking is a bailable offence under the Indian criminal law?
-This allows stalkers to get bail without serious scrutiny, often putting victims at risk of facing acid attacks, rapes, and sometimes even murder.
+The Quint has been running a campaign to make stalking a non-bailable offence since August 2017.
+The fact that stalking is still a bailable offence in our country allows stalkers to get bail without serious scrutiny.
+This often puts the survivors at risk of facing acid attacks, rape, and even murder.

 This is why The Quint has launched a petition along with Varnika Kundu and MP Shashi Tharoor to appeal that Union Home Minister Rajnath Singh make stalking a non-bailable offence.
 Sign our petition here.